The best friend you'll ever have is just a click away

 Jesus coming to earth 2,000 years ago to make it possible for people to become friends with God is what the Bible often calls 'the Gospel' or 'the Good News'.

-God sent his only-begotten Son, Jesus, from heaven to die on an old-rugged cross to become your friend, to save you from the sin that separates you from friendship with Him (cf. John 3:16; 1 Corinthians 15:3-4).
+God sent his only-begotten Son, Jesus, from heaven to die on a Roman cross to become your friend, to save you from the sin that separates you from friendship with Him (cf. John 3:16; 1 Corinthians 15:3-4).

 Think of it like this, if Jesus were on Instagram His bio would be: "Making humanity the friend of God.”